safa-zaghdoudi/Summer-internship-SAP-Access-Tracker/README.md

 ## Automation
 The entire process is automated to run daily using Windows Task Scheduler.
 This automation ensures that data remains current, providing up-to-date insights and maintaining a secure SAP environment.
 The daily updates help to quickly identify and respond to any potential security threats.
+The extraction of the data happens daily using Windows task scheduler that runs the script.
+The Report is updated daily using Power BI Service's Gateway.

 ## Contributing
 We welcome contributions to the SAP Access Tracker project!
 To contribute: